grisha/grisha.github.com/source/_posts/2020-05-08-mini-bigquery-etl-in-python-with-bq-etl.markdown

 >  * There should be no need to use external tools to keep track of
 >    the state.

-You do not need MLFlow or Redis to know what the SQL has been executed - the mere table's existence in BigQuery is evidence of it.
+You do not need MLFlow or Redis to know that the SQL has been executed - the mere table's existence in BigQuery is evidence of it.

 >  * The location of  any GCS extracts from this table should uniquely match the table name.